ionic-team/capacitor/site/docs-md/guides/push-notifications-firebase.md

 ## Add Capacitor

-Once the application has been created successfully, switch to the newly created project directory.
-For example, on a Mac:
+Once the application has been created successfully, switch to the newly created project directory:

 ```bash
 cd capApp/